betaflight/betaflight.com/docs/support/archive/Failsafe-(Flight-Controller).md

 What is a failsafe?

 Failsafe is a safety feature, it can be triggered by a switch, the loss of radio link or an unexpected RCcommand pulse.
 The flight controller will behave as set in the failsafe tab of the configurator.
 (Betaflight's default = Drop).
 Once configured, specific Failsafe behavior can be changed before flight.
-See the Betaflight Wiki GPS Rescue Mode page.
+See the Betaflight GPS Rescue Mode page.

 ---